 Kentucky Firewise Community Grants:

-Detailed information about grant program objectives, grant projects and match requirements will be available with the grant application package in spring 2012.
+Detailed information about grant program objectives, grant projects and match requirements will be available with the grant application package in summer 2013.
 Please link to the Grant Opportunities

 page for further information and to obtain a grant application when available.